microsoft/EdgeML/tools/SeeDot/architecture.md

 2. In `seedot/main.py`, depending on the encoding, the `funForFloat` or `runForFixed` function is called.
 (In this case, `runForFixed` will be called).
 3. In `runForFixed`, first the `collectProfileData` function is called.
 This collects the data that helps determines the most efficient scale and bitwidth of variables.

 4. In `collectProfileData` the `Converter` class in `seedot/compiler/converter/converter.py` is instantiated with the arguments `(encoding=float, datasetType=Training, target=x86)`.
-(The arguments here are for representation purposes and to explain the differences between the multiple Converter instances).
+(The arguments here are for representation purposes and to explain the differences between the multiple `Converter` instances).
-5. In `Converter`, the quantization code is called that produces files used by the SeeDot compiler.
+5. In `Converter`, the quantization code is called, which produces files used by the SeeDot compiler.
 Depending on the encoding, `QuantizerFloat` or `QuantizerFixed` classes are instantiated for `float` and `fixed` encoding respectively.
 These classes are defined in `seedot/compiler/converter/quantizer.py`.
 (In our case `QuantizerFoat`).
 6. The `QuantizerFloat` class uses the `ParamsBuilder` class from `seedot/compiler/converter/paramsBuilder.py` to quantize the parameters.
 7. After the `Converter` class finished execution, the control return to `seedot/main.py:collectProfileData`.
 8. Now, the `Compiler` class in `seedot/compiler/compiler.py` is instantiated.